Fykqnt/resume/resume.md

 University of Tokyo School of Engineering (M.Eng)

 ### Expertise
-Recently focused on PM, organization building, and product development.
+Deep Learning, Human-Computer Interaction

 ### Programming Languages

 #### Dart
-- Worked extensively with it for 2 years starting in 2022.
+- Worked 2 years starting in 2022.
 - Experience in building an MVP for a video streaming service app using Flutter.

 #### Python